missionpinball/mpf-docs/docs/game_vars/index.md

 # Game Variables

-Game variables allow you to query specifics while a game is in play.
+Game variables are variables built-in as part of the core MPF code.
+These variables are available to you to query specifics while a game is in play.

 Like player and machine variables, you can use the game variables in your config files and can be particularly useful for conditional